Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How should overtime be calculated?

 The standard working week in France is 35 hours; however, this is not a maximum weekly working time.
 Employees working more than 35 hours per week are entitled to overtime unless otherwise agreed under the employment agreement and the applicable collective bargaining agreement.
+The legal rate can take overtime payment up to 150%, but it can be limited to 110% by a company collective agreement, even if the industry level collective agreement’s rate is higher.
 The employer and employee should keep an accurate record of the employee’s working time.
-Working time is strictly regulated by collective bargaining agreements.

 What exemptions are there from overtime?